Naturally colored cotton

 Naturally colored cotton is cotton that has been bred to have colors other than the yellowish off-white typical of modern commercial cotton fibres.
 Colors grown include red, green and several shades of brown.
 The cotton's natural color does not fade.
-Yields are typically lower and the fiber is shorter and weaker but has a softer feel than the more commonly available "white" cotton.

 This form of cotton also feels softer to the skin and has a pleasant smell.
 Naturally colored Cotton is still relatively rare because it requires specialized harvest techniques and facilities, making it more expensive to harvest than white cotton.
-By the 1990s most indigenous colored cotton landraces or cultivars grown in Africa, Asia and Central and South America were replaced by all-white, commercial varieties.
+By the 1990s, most indigenous colored cotton landraces or cultivars grown in Africa, Asia, and Central and South America were replaced by all-white, commercial varieties.

 History

 Naturally colored cotton is believed to have originated in the Americas around 5000 years ago in the Andes.
 Naturally colored cotton today mostly comes from pre-Columbian stocks created by the indigenous peoples of South America (Vreeland, 1999).
 Mochica Indians could be credited with growing naturally colored cotton of many hues, which they maintained for over the last two millennia on the northern coast of Peru.